MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/troubleshoot-asr.md

 > * [Real-time protection](../windows-defender-antivirus/configure-real-time-protection-windows-defender-antivirus.md) is enabled.
 > * Audit mode is not enabled.
 Use Group Policy to set the rule to **Disabled** (value: **0**) as described in [Enable attack surface reduction rules](enable-attack-surface-reduction.md).

-If these pre-requisites have all been met, proceed to the next step to test the rule in audit mode.
+If these prerequisites have all been met, proceed to the next step to test the rule in audit mode.

 ## Use audit mode to test the rule